lurkny/LinearAlg/README.md

 The installation is comprised of 3 steps:

 * Step 1:
-  Copy the entire "include" folder to a convenient location and tell your compiler to use that location for header files (in addition to the locations it uses already).
+  Copy the entire `include` folder to a convenient location and tell your compiler to use that location for header files (in addition to the locations it uses already).
-  Alternatively, the "include" folder can be used directly.
+  Alternatively, the `include` folder can be used directly.

 * Step 2:
-  Modify "include/armadillo_bits/config.hpp" to indicate which libraries are currently available on your system.
-For example, if LAPACK, BLAS (or OpenBLAS), ARPACK and SuperLU present, uncomment the following lines:
+  If required, modify `include/armadillo_bits/config.hpp` to indicate which libraries are currently available on your system:

     #define ARMA_USE_LAPACK
     #define ARMA_USE_BLAS
     #define ARMA_USE_ARPACK
     #define ARMA_USE_SUPERLU

-  If support for sparse matrices is not required, don't worry about ARPACK or SuperLU.
+  If support for sparse matrices is not needed, ARPACK or SuperLU are not necessary.

 * Step 3:
   Configure your compiler to link with LAPACK and BLAS (and optionally ARPACK and SuperLU).
+  Note that OpenBLAS can be used as a high-performance substitute for both LAPACK and BLAS.

 ---

 ### 8: Windows: Compiling and Linking

-Within the "examples" folder, there is an MSVC project named "example1_win64" which can be used to compile "example1.cpp".
+Within the `examples` folder, the MSVC project named `example1_win64` can be used to compile `example1.cpp`.
 The project needs to be compiled as a 64 bit program: the active solution platform must be set to x64, instead of win32.

 The MSVC project was tested on Windows 7 (64 bit) with Visual Studio C++ 2012.
-Adaptations may need to be made for 32 bit systems, later versions of Windows and/or the compiler.
-For example, options such as ARMA_BLAS_LONG and ARMA_BLAS_UNDERSCORE, defined in "armadillo_bits/config.hpp", may need to be either enabled or disabled.
+Adaptations may be required for 32 bit systems, later versions of Windows and/or the compiler.
+For example, options such as `ARMA_BLAS_LONG` and `ARMA_BLAS_UNDERSCORE`, defined in `include/armadillo_bits/config.hpp`, may need to be either enabled or disabled.

-The folder "examples/lib_win64" contains baseline (unoptimised) LAPACK and BLAS libraries compiled for 64 bit Windows.
+The folder `examples/lib_win64` contains baseline (unoptimised) LAPACK and BLAS libraries compiled for 64 bit Windows.
 The compilation was done by a third party.
 USE AT YOUR OWN RISK.
 The compiled versions of LAPACK and BLAS were obtained from: http://ylzhao.blogspot.com.au/2013/10/blas-lapack-precompiled-binaries-for.html